-I am a professor within the SESES and teach both geology and environmental sciences courses.
+I am a professor within the SES and teach both geology and environmental sciences courses.

-I am also the faculty coordinator for the Global Science and Engineering Program, in which students complete two majors (a science/engineering degree and a language/culture degree) and spend a year abroad studying in their new language.
+I am also the sciences and engineering faculty coordinator for the Interdisciplinary Global Programs, in which students complete two majors (a science/engineering degree and a language/culture degree) and spend a year abroad studying in their new language.

 I teach courses in both Environmental Sciences and Geology.

-Generally, I teach ENV 385, Energy, Resources, and Policy in the spring, and ENV 360, Chemistry and Physics of the Environment in the fall semester.
+Generally, I teach ENV 385W, Energy, Resources, and Policy, and ENV 360, Chemistry and Physics of the Environment.
 Over the years, I have taught most of the environmental sciences courses at least once.